 Since inception, we have incurred significant losses from operations and negative cash flows from operations.
-Our net losses were \$23.3 million and \$45.3 million for the three and six months ended June 30, 2020, respectively, and \$94.3 million for the year ended December 31, 2019.
-As of June 30, 2020, we had an accumulated deficit of \$340.7 million.
-In January 2019, we launched our first product, INVELTYS (loteprednol etabonate ophthalmic suspension) 1% for the treatment of post-operative inflammation and pain following ocular surgery, and have had limited revenues to date from product sales.
-We have financed our operations primarily through proceeds from public offerings of common stock, private placements of preferred stock, convertible debt financings, borrowings under credit facilities, warrants, and sales under our at-the-market offering facility, or the ATM Offering.
-We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials, and engaging in activities to launch and commercialize INVELTYS.
-Although we expect to continue to generate revenue from sales of INVELTYS, there can be no assurance as to the amount or timing of any such revenue, and we expect to continue to incur significant expenses and operating losses.
+Our net losses were \$27.9 million and \$73.2 million for the three and nine months ended September 30, 2020, respectively, and \$94.3 million for the year ended December 31, 2019.
+As of September 30, 2020, we had an accumulated deficit of \$368.7 million.
+In January 2019, we launched our first product, INVELTYS® (loteprednol etabonate ophthalmic suspension) 1% for the treatment of post-operative inflammation and pain following ocular surgery.
+On October 26, 2020, the U.S. Food and Drug Administration, or FDA, approved our second product, EYSUVISTM (loteprednol etabonate ophthalmic suspension) 0.25% for the short-term (up to two weeks) treatment of the signs and symptoms of dry eye disease.
+We expect to begin shipping EYSUVIS to wholesalers in the U.S. by the end of 2020 and for the full promotional launch to begin in January of 2021.
+We have had limited revenues to date from product sales.
+We have financed our operations primarily through proceeds from public offerings of common stock, private placements of preferred stock, borrowings under credit facilities, convertible promissory notes, warrants, and sales under our at-the-market offering facility, or the ATM Offering.
+We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials, and engaging in activities to launch and commercialize EYSUVIS and INVELTYS.
+Although we expect to continue to generate revenue from sales of INVELTYS and expect to begin to generate revenue from sales of EYSUVIS by the end of 2020, there can be no assurance as to the amount or timing of any such revenue, and we expect to continue to incur significant expenses and operating losses.
 We may never achieve or maintain profitability.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.